-- Be subject to scrutiny by the Council's Health Scrutiny Committee and provide information and attend meetings as requested to assist in their scrutiny work. - Take account of and respond to comments, reports and recommendations submitted by Health Scrutiny. - Request Health Scrutiny (subject to available resource) to undertake a particular piece of work within its remit.
+- Share the Board and Commissioning Executive Group's work plan with Health Scrutiny and Healthwatch Nottingham. - Update Health Scrutiny on its progress with the Joint Strategic Needs Assessment and the Joint Health and Wellbeing Strategy. - Take account of and respond to the opinions of Healthwatch Nottingham. - Be subject to scrutiny by the Council's Health Scrutiny Committees and provide information1 and attend meetings as requested to assist in their scrutiny work. - Take account of and respond to comments, reports and recommendations submitted by Health Scrutiny. - Request Health Scrutiny (subject to available resource) to undertake a particular piece of work within its remit.
 (Health Scrutiny may choose not to do so). - Request (subject to available resource) Healthwatch Nottingham to undertake a particular piece of work in order to inform the Board of public opinion and experience of services where there are particular concerns and enable the public to influence decisions.
 (Healthwatch Nottingham may choose not to do so).

-Meetings of the Health and Wellbeing Board, which includes Healthwatch Nottingham, are held in public and representatives of the Health Scrutiny Committee will be welcome to attend.
+Meetings of the Health and Wellbeing Board which includes Healthwatch Nottingham, are held in public and representatives of Health Scrutiny Panel and Joint City and County Health Scrutiny Committee will be welcome to attend.